 After the reading the meeting is open for sharing.
+Our group has agreed upon one share per person.
 We do not engage in crosstalk, which we define as interrupting or directly addressing another's shares.
+If there is time left after everyone has shared once, the group may elect to read from literature or may vote to end the meeting early.
 Who would like to share?